securechicken/homebridge-micronova-agua-iot-stove/README.md

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

+## Disclaimer
 This plugin implementation has been made possible in a reasonable (free and personal) time, thanks to a previous [stove plugin](https://github.com/securechicken/homebridge-piazzetta-stove-simple) similar development, and an existing open-source [Micronova Agua IOT implementation](https://github.com/fredericvl/py-agua-iot) by @fredericvl (thanks a lot to him).
+This plugin is provided to be used as it is within Homebrige by advanced and tech-savvy users, or to serve as a code base for developers.
+The initial developer does not intend to implement additional features, or to offer general support on Homebridge, Agua IOT and stoves models use.
+Issues which prevent elementary and intended functions to work properly will be reviewed and considered.
+Enhancements requests will only be accepted from proposed pull requests, or from issues on cases that are described by this README.
+Users are free to fork and adapt this code base according to their needs, and in compliance with the license.

 ## Supported stoves
 This plugin has been developed for personal use, in order to control a single Piazzetta stove.